JuljTr/StopWatch_JS/README.md

 # StopWatch_JS

-StopWatch is a mini-project created with Javascript and DOM API manipulation.
+A project created from scratch; StopWatch is a mini-project created with Javascript and DOM API manipulation.
-A project created from scratch